Collared delma: Microhabitat

 The microhabitat of a collared delma usually consists of logs, rocks, bark, and other woody debris.
 The leaf litter thickness where it resides usually ranges from 30 to 100 mm.

 Ecology and behaviour

 Breeding/reproduction

-The collared delma, like all pygonid lizards, have a breeding season in the Australian summer, producing two eggs during December, which hatch late February to early March.
+The collared delma, like all pygopodid lizards, have a breeding season in the Australian summer, producing two eggs during December, which hatch late February to early March.

 Diet

 The collared delma is purely insectivorous, feeding on small cockroaches and spiders.
 They are diurnal creatures, actively foraging during the day, and have only been observed to forage alone.

 Conservation

 Endangered species

 Under both the Environment Projection and Biodiversity Conservation Act 1999 and the Endangered Species Protection Act 1992; the collared delma is listed as vulnerable.
-It is also listed under the vulnerable status in both the action plan for Australian reptilesand the Queensland Nature Conservation Regulation 1994.
+It is also listed under the vulnerable status in both the action plan for Australian reptiles and the Queensland Nature Conservation Regulation 1994.
 No direct documented study or investigation has quantified its population decline.
 However, based on the scarcity of its sightings and the nature of its fragmented distribution, the collared delma population vulnerable to both environmental and human pressures.
 This include land clearing and urbanisation of its habitat, particularly in south-east Queensland.
 Other threats to the collared delma population include clearing of land for agriculture, habitat degradation, removal of rocks and ground litter, agricultural chemicals, predation by feral cats and foxes, and weed invasion.